 Can I pay for electric car charging with a credit or debit card?

-Imagine you own a petrol or diesel car that is running low on fuel, but you can only fill up at a Shell station if you’d previously registered your details with Shell.
-Likewise at an Esso station if you had registered with Esso, and so on.
+Imagine you own a car that is running low on petrol or diesel.
+However, you can only fill up at a Shell station if you had previously registered your details with Shell – likewise at an Esso station if you had registered with Esso, and so on.

-Instead of around 8,000 fuel stations across the UK to choose from, therefore, you might be limited to a fraction of that number.
+Instead of around 8,000 petrol stations across the UK to choose from, therefore, you might be limited to only a fraction of that number.

-This was the situation with electric car charging points.
-When you registered with just a single provider – and there are many of them – you were limited to their charging points only.
-In order to access a decent range of public chargers, you had to spend hours setting up accounts with multiple providers.
+To begin with, this was the situation with electric car charging points.
+When you registered with just a single provider – and there are many of them – you were restricted to their charging stations only.
+In order to access a decent range of public EV chargers, you had to spend hours setting up accounts with multiple providers.

 Clearly, as many EV early adopters discovered, this made no sense.
 What we needed was the ability to charge electric cars with the tap of a MasterCard, Visa or American Express.

-So, from late 2020, the government ruled that all new electric car charge points must take credit or debit cards.
+So, from late 2020, the government ruled that all new electric car charge points must accept credit or debit cards.
 The same way that automated petrol pumps do, of course.

 Will EV charging points take card payment?